noraPosthumus/bugbunnies-web/src/_writeups/UMD CTF 2025/brainrot-dict.md

 ---
-title: "I caught a bad case of Brainrot after reading this Dictionary"
+title: "I caught a bad case of Brainrot after using this Dictionary"
 author: w1zardess
 tags: ["web"]
-date: 2025-04-30
+date: 2025-05-01
 ---

 ## Challenge Overview